JieyuWu/ToyotaMod/FAQ.md

 ### What is longitudinal control?
 > In openpilot, longitudinal control means that openpilot can control gas and brake.
 If a car uses stock longitudinal control, that means the stock system that came with you car is in control.

+### How does Lane Change Assist Work?
+> Lane Change Assist only works at or above 45 Mph.
+Activate the turn signal and, when it is safe to change lanes, gently nudge the wheel in the direction of the turn signal.
+This must occur within 10 seconds of initiating the turn signal. **Always paying attention when changing lanes, Openpilot has limited or no ability to check if changing lanes is safe.**

 # comma two

 ### Why won't my comma two turn on?